 Andra et al. 2013).
 A study from rural US communities found that in people with diabetes, arsenic was associated with poorer average blood glucose control (a higher HbA1c) (Gribble et al. 2012).
 In addition, arsenic exposure was also associated with albuminuria (protein in the urine), a sign of kidney disease and common complication of diabetes (Zheng et al. 2013); a systematic review found that there is some evidence linking arsenic exposure to kidney disease (Zheng et al. 2014).
 In a group of American Indians, arsenic levels were associated with kidney disease (Zheng et al. 2015).

-Arsenic exposure has been linked to hypertension (high blood pressure) in cross-sectional (Mahram et al. 2013) and longitudinal (Farzan et al. 2015; Hall et al. 2016; Jiang et al. 2015) studies.
+Arsenic exposure has been linked to hypertension (high blood pressure) in cross-sectional (Hossain et al. 2017; Mahram et al. 2013) and longitudinal (Farzan et al. 2015; Hall et al. 2016; Jiang et al. 2015) studies.
 (For an article on the Jiang longitudinal study, see Arsenic and Blood Pressure: A Long-Term Relationship, published in Environmental Health Perspectives (Seltenrich 2015)).
 And, in a longitudinal study, low-to-moderate levels of arsenic exposure were associated with cardiovascular disease as well (Moon et al. 2013).
 In people with moderate levels of arsenic exposure, arsenic is associated with diabetes as well as high triglycerides and high total cholesterol (however, HDL, the "good" cholesterol, was also higher in those with higher arsenic exposures) (Mendez et al. 2015).
 The link between cardiovascular disease and arsenic is also related to genetic background (Wu et al. 2015)-- some populations do not seem to be susceptible (Ameer et al. 2015).
 It appears that high blood sugar levels may increase the cardiovascular effects of arsenic, giving people exposed to both a double whammy (Newman et al. 2017).

 Arsenic is also linked to cancer, and people who had higher levels of obesity in early adulthood and later life had a higher risk of arsenic-related cancer (Steinmaus et al. 2015).